• Skip to primary navigation

 Not only does shaking the iced tea with ice create an extra, refreshing finished drink, but the strainer helps to keep out the really big basil chunks.
 It’s a great way to infuse the tea with that wonderful basil flavor.

-And you can further make it your own by adding a little bit of sweetener, or even other flavors, like fresh strawberries.
+And you can further make it your own by adding a little bit of sweetener, or even other flavors, like fresh strawberries or lime.

 Ingredients